 Having moved to Los Angeles with her family at age 3 and then losing her hearing to an illness two years later, Billone knew what learning was like as a Deaf student in public schools.
 She attended now-closed Mary E. Bennett School for the Deaf for elementary school, then matriculated to Le Conte Middle School and Hollywood High because there were no secondary programs for Deaf or hard-of-hearing students.
 She graduated from Gallaudet College for the Deaf (now Callaudet University) in 1966.

 Not long after, she became a teacher in physical sciences and drama at Marlton School for the Deaf, which had just opened its doors in 1967.
 In a career that spanned nearly four decades, she became a pivotal figure in Deaf education, spearheading reforms that helped change the education of Deaf and hard-of-hearing students.
+Living with hearing impairment can be difficult however there are aids similar to this hearing impaired phone that could help hard of hearing individuals.

 “Carol Billone was a pioneer in education for students who are Deaf or hard of hearing,” said Marlton Principal Lisa DeRoss.
 “She was a visionary and a beacon.
 She drew in Deaf students and their families and Deaf faculty members, and really built Marlton into the school that it is today.”